Joannes Molanus: Molanus and art

-He objected on similar grounds to the Death of the Virgin, her swooning at the foot of the Cross, and her being shown supplicating Christ for mankind in Last Judgement scenes.
+He objected on similar grounds to the Death of the Virgin, or depictions of her as swooning in scenes of Christ carrying the Cross, or at the foot of the Cross during the Crucifixion itself.
+He also opposed her being shown supplicating Christ for mankind in Last Judgement scenes.
 She would, he said, in fact be sitting alongside Christ in stern judgement:

 Many painters show Mary and John the Baptist kneeling beside Our lord at the Last Judgment...But we may not think that at that day the Virgin Mary will kneel for us before the Judge, baring her breast to intercede for sinners.
 Nor may we think that John the Baptist will fall upon his knees to beg mercy for mankind in the way the painters show.
 Rather, the blessed Virgin and St. John shall sit beside the supreme Judge as assessors.
 The mercy which is extended now will have no place then.
 There will only be strict justice at that day.

 Also condemned were Saint Christopher as a giant carrying Christ (and as the protector of travellers), Saint George and the Dragon, the Holy Kinship, the unicorn hunt in the Hortus Conclusus and many other depictions not verifiable from reliable sources – the Golden Legend was, he said, in fact of "lead".

 Nudity, even of the infant Jesus, was to be avoided as much as possible, and drapes must cover the genitals where it could not be.
 Whilst condemning older depictions without a scriptural basis, he was not hesitant in creating new ones based on his own interpretation.
 Saint Joseph should not be shown as the old, semi-comical figure of the Middle Ages, but as young, vigorous and firmly in control of the Holy Family.
 Mary Magdalene should not be shown as an over-dressed prostitute, and generally dress should be simple.
-He opposed showing the Swooning Virgin Mary in scenes of Christ carrying the Cross or the Crucifixion itself.